 Most important for genealogists are the “Tables (charts) of Descent” and the biographies of leading personalities on various family trees.
 There are also the “Biographical Notes” on every known member of the family and his or her spouse(s).
-These Notes include all family names and surnames (frequently more than one) and given names (on occasion, up to five), which were written in the German transliteration from Hebrew, Yiddish or other languages.
-Then the dates of birth, residence and death are given, as well as the person’s publications, if any, and finally the bibliographical and other sources for information on each person.
+These Notes include all family names and surnames (frequently more than one) and given names (on occasion, up to five), which are written in German transliteration from Hebrew, Yiddish or other languages.
+Then, the dates of birth, residence and death are given, as well as the person’s publications, if any, and finally the bibliographical and other sources for information on each person.
 Sometimes more than a page is devoted to a single individual, while others may be attributed just one line or simply an abbreviated note – “p.d.” [provenance doubtful].

 Use of the Monographs